Importance of Medium Curation/Role of Curators

 Effects of Prescribed Fire Timing on Vigor of Sericea Lespedeza in the Kansas Flint Hills

-If you’re not sure when to capitalize a certain word, there are conversion tools online, that can automatically format your titles for you:
+If you’re not sure when to capitalize a certain word, there are conversion tools online, that can automatically format your titles for you.
+Here is on I created on Blogging Guide:

 - Do not use the word “Medium” in your article title.
 This will almost guarantee that you will not be curated (this article will not be curated because of this).
 Medium does not want to appear to be pushing content about themselves.